xuanxuan0315/katie/README.md

 # About me
 Hi!
 My name is Katie (she/her) and welcome to my page!

 I'm a second-year Masters student at CMU studying MBA and Public Policy.
-I am originally from Beijing, China and I'd like to take this opportunity to wish you a Happy New Year of the Ox if you also celebrate the lunar new year!
+I am originally from Beijing, China.

 My hobbies include watching horror movies, spending time with animals and travelling (among other stuff).
 Since COVID I have become a succulent enthusiast and acquired a few random skills such as patching up old and weirdly shaped stuffed animals.
 If you would like a little succulent plant (for free), let me know!